‘Bondi has got to go!’ chants outside court as Don Lemon pleads not guilty

 The picture is part of a deluge of AI-altered imagery that has circulated since the fatal shootings of Renee Good and Alex Pretti by federal officers in Minneapolis amid the Trump administration's immigration crackdown.

-Two more defendants accused in the protest at a Southern Baptist church in St. Paul are scheduled for arraignment next week, including another independent journalist, Georgia Fort.
+Two more defendants accused in the protest at a Southern Baptist church in St. Paul, where an Immigration and Customs Enforcement official is a pastor, are scheduled for arraignment next week, including another independent journalist, Georgia Fort.
 Nine people have been charged in the case.

 Protesters interrupted a service at Cities Church on Jan.
 18 by chanting “ICE out” and “Justice for Renee Good,” referring to the 37-year-old mother of three who was fatally shot by an ICE officer in Minneapolis last month.
 Lemon has said he is not affiliated with the group and that he was there as a journalist to chronicle the event for his livestream show.